eed3si9n/eed3si9n.com/content/posts/december-adventure-2023.md

 <!--more-->

+<a id="#20"></a>
+#### 2023-12-20
+finished translating the blog post into Japanese.

+added a few sections that I thought about while translating: hermeticity issues, and package aggregation issue, which is the issue I mentioned yesterday.

 <a id="#19"></a>
 #### 2023-12-19
 signed myself up to an Advent Calendar, and started translating the [sbt 2.x remote cache](/sbt-remote-cache) post into Japanese.